SunLaria/Work-Shifts-Managment/README.md

 ## How To Use

-- Create Workers
+- Manage Workers

-- Applying + removing workers from shifts, In A Dynamic Calendar
+- Applying + Removing workers from shifts, In A Dynamic Calendar

 - Extra action buttons and many features.